-In the spring, the administrator takes an opportunity to assess his/her practice on all 18 elements of the CCL: Connecticut School Leadership Standards.
-For each element, the administrator determines whether he/she:
+In the spring, the administrator takes an opportunity to assess his/her practice on all four domains of the CT Leader Evaluation and Support Rubric 2017.
+For each attribute of the eleven indicators in the rubric, the administrator determines whether he/she:

-- Needs to grow and improve practice on this element; - Has some strengths on this element but needs to continue to grow and improve; - Is consistently effective on this element; or - Can empower others to be effective on this element.
+- Needs to grow and improve practice on this attribute; - Has some strengths on this attribute but needs to continue to grow and improve; - Is consistently effective on this attribute; or - Can empower others to be effective on this attribute.